paireks/Pterodactyl/Manual/Manual for Pterodactyl 2.0.0.md

 Graph Settings takes these arguments:

 - Title - this will be a title of the graph,
-- Graph Sizes (from Graph Sizes component),
+- Graph Sizes (from Graph Sizes component)
 - Background - this will be a background color of the graph,
 - Graph Axis (from Graph Axis component)
-- Graph Padding - add empty space around the graph if numbers or legends are cropped
+- Graph Padding - add empty space around the graph
 - Title Size - regulate the text size of the main title